sidney-eliot/3d-artists-handbook/content/glossary.md

 >
 > - Thin cloth/ Nylon
 > - Jellyfish
-> - Allot of female clothing
+> - A lot of female clothing

 #### Additive
 Takes the pixels of the Material and adds them to the pixels of the background (Like PS Linear Dodge (Add))